oracle-livelabs/developer/ai-optimizer/evaluating/evaluating.md

 ## Task 2: Generate a Q&A Test dataset

 The AI Optimizer allows you to generate as many questions and answers as you need, based on a single document from your knowledge base.
-These documents are stored as a vector store with their own embeddings.
 To enable test dataset generation, simply select the corresponding radio button:

 ![generate](./images/generatenew.png)